Decidability of theories of modules over tubular algebras: Introduction

 \

-Canonical algebras of tubular type are part of a wider family of finite-dimensional algebras, the tubular algebras.
-These were introduced by Ringel in \cite{Ringeltub}.
-Our results in fact get very close to proving that all non-domestic tubular algebras have decidable theory of modules (see \ref{finalremark}).
+Tubular algebras, introduced by Ringel in \cite{Ringeltub}, belong to a wider class of algebras called the concealed canonical algebras.
+According to \cite{LenPensep}, the concealed canonical algebras are exactly those algebra which admit a sincere separating tubular family of stable tubes.
+Equivalently, they are exactly the endomorphism rings of tilting bundles in categories of coherent sheaves on Geigle-Lenzing weighted projective lines.
+Moreover, \cite[3.6]{LenMeltilt}, the tubular algebras are exactly the tame non-domestic concealed canonical algebras; this perspective gives a geometric interpretation of the category of finite-dimensional modules over a tubular algebra akin to Atiyah's description of the category for coherent sheaves on an elliptic curve.
+As a corollary to our main theorem, we are able to conclude, see \ref{concandec}, that Prest's conjecture is true for all concealed canonical algebras.

 Our methods for proving our main result are inspired by results of Harland and Prest in \cite{modirrslope}, an understanding of the Ziegler topology for modules of a fixed rational slope, decidability for tame hereditary algebras and decidability of Presburger arithmetic.
+For most of the paper we will work with general tubular algebras.
+However, in section \ref{1pointext}, we will mainly deal with canonical algebras of tubular type.